awslabs/aws-encryption-sdk-specification/framework/default-cmm.md

 but the encryption context includes the reserved `aws-crypto-public-key` key, the operation MUST fail without returning any decryption materials.

+The request MUST fail if the algorithm suite on the request is not supported by the [commitment policy](../client-apis/client.md#commitment-policy) on the request.

 On each call to Decrypt Materials, the default CMM MUST make a call to its [keyring's](#keyring) [On Decrypt](keyring-interface.md#ondecrypt) operation.